PhD Thesis · Download Thesis · Systems Science ·

 Cognition as Structural Necessity

-Atemporal Memory: Time is reconstructed at retrieval, not encoded at storage — following from cyclical closure requirements.
+Atemporal Memory: Biological memories are stored without built-in timestamps.
+The sense of when something happened is reconstructed at retrieval, not recorded at storage — following from cyclical closure requirements.
+Supported by three convergent evolutionary pressures favoring atemporal storage.

 ◆ Part V